-If your list items are fragments, capitalize the list items for ease of scanning but do not use terminal punctuation.
+If your list items are fragments, capitalize the list items for ease of scanning but don't use terminal punctuation.
 Example:

 I went to the shops to buy:

-- Nested sequential lists are labelled with lowercase letters.
+Nested sequential lists are labeled with lowercase letters.
 For example:

 - Top level